 6. Using the Reference Type drop-down list, choose Footnote.
 Word displays a list of footnotes in the dialog box.

-9. Click on Close to dismiss the Cross-reference dialog box.
-The insertion point should be just to the right of the cross-reference you just inserted.
+10. Click on Close to dismiss the Cross-reference dialog box.

-One other thing you might want to keep in mind: If you add new footnotes after following the above steps, the footnote references are automatically updated, but the cross-reference fields are not.
+That's it.
+You now have a secondary footnote reference to an existing footnote.
+There is one other thing to keep in mind: If you add new footnotes after following the above steps, the footnote references are automatically updated, but the cross-reference fields are not.
 To update those you'll need to update the cross-reference fields.
 The easiest way to do this is to press Ctrl+A (which selects the entire document) and then press F9 (which updates all the fields in the document).

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (12153) applies to Microsoft Word 2007 and 2010.
+This tip (12153) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Using Multiple References to the Same Footnote.

 Author Bio